0DTE Risk Management — protective shield icon with drawdown curves and stop-loss visualization

 High-Impact Events

-- • VIX above 25: When VIX exceeds 25, session classification reliability drops.
-Reduce size to 50% and only trade credit spreads (no iron condors — the range is too unpredictable).
+• VIX above 25: When VIX exceeds 25, session classification reliability drops.
+Reduce size to 50% and only trade directional Debit Spreads (no Debit Condors — the range is too unpredictable).

 SPXXL’s session classification engine automatically flags event days and adjusts its recommendations.
 On days when sitting out is the optimal play, the system tells you — which is the hardest edge of all.